Driving Cancun to Tulum: Important Info + Safety Tips (2023)

 When driving in Tulum, be sure to drive carefully, follow the speed limit, watch out for speed bumps, and be cautious around traffic checkpoints.

-And if you’re heading to a beach club or one of the beautiful beaches in Tulum, you’ll also want to be careful when driving along the Tulum beach road as it can get congested with vehicles, bicycles, and pedestrians.
+And while getting around Tulum, you’ll also want to be careful when driving along the Tulum beach road as it can get congested with vehicles, bicycles, and pedestrians.

 A shared shuttle from Cancun to Tulum is around $37 USD per person with dropoff at your hotel.
 Alternatively, the ADO Airport bus costs $340 pesos ($17 USD) per person with a dropoff in downtown Tulum.